-The Bayfield Ice Caves are now Open
+The Bayfield Ice Caves

 For the first time in 5 years the ice on Lake Superior around the Bayfield Peninsula and the Apostle Islands is thick enough for people to safely hike out to the unique ice sculptures that form in the caves formed in lake shore bluffs the Apostle Islands National Park mainland.
 See some photos and directions to the Ice Caves from our last visit six years ago – Wisconsin Lake Superior Ice Caves.